kyma-project/community/concepts/eventing-code-guidelines.md

   </details>

-- Don't log the error in case you return the same error as a result for the `Reconcile()` method. **Reason:** kubebuilder will output it too, so in the end the use will have two very similar outputs one after another:
+- Don't log the error in case you return the same error as a result for the `Reconcile()` method. **Reason:** kubebuilder will output it too, so in the end the user will have two very similar logs one after another:
   <details>
       <summary>Example</summary>